met4citizen/Hypergraph/README.md

 ## Quantum Mechanics

-The left hand side patterns often produce many overlapping matches.
-According to the Wolfram model, applying them all gives rise to quantum mechanics with many possible branches of histories.
+The left hand side pattern often produces many overlapping matches.
+According to the Wolfram model, applying them all gives rise to quantum mechanics with many possible sequencings i.e. many possible branches of histories.

 This simulator follows only one (classical) branch, because following them all would be computationally hard.
-However, if the rule option `QM` is selected, the simulator tries to maximize the rewrites by ignoring the edges that are both removed and added with a single update.
+However, with rule option `QM` selected, simulator tries to maximize the rewrites by ignoring the edges that are both removed and added with a single update.
 In some cases this allows more overlapping matches to be applied in one single step.

 In order to simulate interference, the left hand side of the rule can have a filter with the `\` option.
 For example, a rule `(1)(1,2)\(2)->(1)(1,2)(2)`) is only applied, if no match is found for `(2)`.
-With the `QM` option set, this check is made just before each update.
+With the `QM` option set, this check is made relative to all possible branches.

+Note: Using the `QM` option changes the structure of the causal graph closer to so called multiway causal graph.

 ## Highlighting